Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

-# Implementing custom animations to NX themes
+# Creating custom animations for your NX themes

 *Written by [Capybara](https://themezer.net/creators/382997176307154945), March 2023*